 PTSD.
-Post-traumatic stress disorder.
-A stress related disorder that may develop after exposure to an event or ordeal in which death, severe physical harm or violence occurred or was threatened.
+Post-traumatic stress disorder; a stress related disorder that may develop after exposure to an event or ordeal in which death, severe physical harm or violence occurred or was threatened.
 It’s a topic I know well.
-As I write this blog post I am finishing up my fourth combat tour.
+I originally wrote this blog post as I finished up my fourth combat tour.
 I’ve lived through some of the darkest days in Iraq and Afghanistan.
 I’ve seen civilization fall, and witnessed what humans are capable of doing to one another during the downward spiral of sectarian violence and civil war.
 As a result, I also know the incomprehensible fear that comes out of nowhere, triggered by seemingly innocuous noises, or smells, or memories well after the event.
 These are not normal feelings.
 But they are the cost borne by many of my peers….and unfortunately shared by my wife.
 She is not a combat veteran.
 In fact, she has never served in the military and can’t possibly fathom what it is I have seen….but she has PTSD none the less.

 PTSD is not often talked about with respect to parenting.
 Yet, when you pour your life and soul into another human being, the sheer thought of their injury or death can be devastating.
 Parenting a medically fragile child is to have a deep wound forcefully and repeatedly torn open again, and again, and again.
 Each and every agony is compounded by the immeasurable fear of the unknown, and the dread of the “what if”.
 Through the repeated exposure to the trauma, my wife has been scarred time and again.
 My son suffers from a severe seizure disorder.
 My wife suffers from loving him too much.